Esri/geoai-retail/README.md

-# Cookiecutter GeoAI
+# GeoAI-Retail

-_A logical, reasonably standardized, but flexible project structure for doing and sharing GeoAI retail, geographic artificial intelligence retail analysis work._
+_A GeoAI CookieCutter template for retail - a logical, reasonably standardized, but flexible project structure for performing and sharing retail geographic machine learning analysis work._

 This cookiecutter template is designed to be used for GeoAI, geographic data science work utilizing ArcGIS Pro combined with Python machine learning technologies.